Fashinray/Redux/README.md

 # Redux

+ // Also for "create, delete, update and markAsRead

 # ⚛️ React Redux Starter App

 A simple React + Redux application demonstrating state management using Redux Toolkit and `react-redux`.
 This project is structured for beginners to learn Redux concepts including slices, actions, reducers, and store configuration.